-We draw attention to Note 1 in the financial statements, which indicates that the Company has a net loss and incurred negative cash flow from operations during the year ended August 31, 2023 and, as at that date, the Company has an accumulated deficit of \$8,154,678.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
-Our opinion is not modified in respect of this matter.
+We draw attention to Note 1 of the financial statements, which indicates the Company had an accumulated deficit of \$9,292,600.
+As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+Our opinion is not modified in respect of this matter